Yord/shargs/README.md

 })
 ```

-When using `parser`, the only thing you have to take care of is supplying parser functions in the desired order.
+When using `parser`, the only thing you have to take care of
+is supplying parser functions in the desired order per stage.

 ### Usage Documentation DSL